ve-no/printf/README.md

   15        |  :thumbs_up:

 ### 0-Print Anything
 Prototype: int_printf(const char *format, ...);
-Returns the number of characters printed(exclusing the null character used to end the               output
+Returns the number of characters printed(excluding the null character used to end the               output

+### 1-Integers Conversion Specifiers
+Handles 'd' and 'i' conversion specifiers without handling flag characters

 ### 13. Print a String in Reverse

     Retrieve a string argument from the variable argument list